ursnj/nayan/README.md

 ## 🤝 Contributing [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 We welcome all contributions.
-Please read our [CONTRIBUTING.md](https://github.com/ant-design/ant-design/blob/master/.github/CONTRIBUTING.md) first.
+Please read our [Contribution guide](https://github.com/ursnj/nayan) first.
 You can submit any ideas as [pull requests](https://github.com/ursnj/nayan/pulls) or as [GitHub issues](https://github.com/ursnj/nayan/issues).
 If you'd like to improve code, check out the Development Instructions and have a good time! :)

 If you are a collaborator, please follow our Pull Request guide to create a Pull Request with collaborator template.